indrasen1/tomo3D_repo/README.md

-# Readme for tomographic 3D printing implementation
+# High fidelity tomographic 3D printing

+This python implementation provides the optimization and projection generation framework used for volumetric additive manufacturing as described in the following publications:
+[1]